 - Here is where you will see a list of the 10 goal areas.
-Clicking a specific area will show you your progress towards completing it.
+Clicking a specific area will show your completion progress.

-- To know if an event, program, or activity counts for OCC credit, look for the 10 goal areas logos and the green of the OCC.
-Why green?
-It represents the combination of Pitt’s school colors, blue and gold, to symbolize the education of the whole student.
+- To know if an event, program, or activity counts for OCC credit, look for one of the 10 goal area logos and/or the OCC logo.

-- Record all of your OCC experiences online by self-reporting (more info below) or attending events and scanning QR codes.
+- Record all of your OCC experiences online by self-reporting (see below) or attending events and scanning QR codes.